 The DeWitt County monument in Cuero, Texas is a granite and bronze commemorative memorial commissioned by the State of Texas for the 1936 Centennial.
-Conceived as one of 15 "county" (Type Y) slab monuments by the Advisory Board of Historians under the Commission of Control for Texas Centennial Celebrations, it was among thousands of commemorative properties erected between 1936 and 1939.
-As one of the few monuments actually erected in 1936, the Cuero community dedicated it during its three-day Centennial Turkey Trot event.
+Conceived as one of 15 "county" (Type Y) slab monuments by the Advisory Board of Historians under the Commission of Control for Texas Centennial Celebrations, it was among thousands of commemorative properties erected between 1936 and 1939.3 As one of the few monuments actually erected in 1936, the Cuero community dedicated it at a new roadside park during its three-day Centennial Turkey Trot event.
 It is nominated to the National Register of Historic Places at the state level of significance under the multiple property submission Monuments and Buildings of the Texas Centennial.
 It is eligible under Criterion A in the area of Social History as the product of a concerted statewide effort whereby state and local governments, a variety of private organizations, and individuals worked to commemorate historic persons and events important to Texas history.
 The monument is also eligible under Criterion C in the area of Art as a work by master sculptor, Raoul Josset.
 It meets Criteria Consideration F (Commemorative Properties) as a work of art that reflects early 20th century interest in recognizing historic subjects throughout Texas, which culminated in the publicly-funded statewide Texas Centennial.
 The period of significance for the DeWitt County monument is 1936, the year it was erected.

-Cuero, DeWitt County
+Cuero, DeWitt County4

-Kentucky-born Green DeWitt (1787-1835), inspired by Moses and Stephen F. Austin's Texas settlements, applied to the Mexican government at Saltillo for a colonization grant in April 1825.
-Upon authorization, he began to settle Anglo and Mexican families in an area that included parts of present-day Gonzales, Caldwell, Guadalupe, Lavaca, and DeWitt counties.
+In April 1825, Kentucky-born Green DeWitt (1787-1835) applied to the Mexican government at Saltillo for a colonization grant to settle Anglo and Mexican families in an area that included parts of present-day Gonzales, Caldwell, Guadalupe, Lavaca, and DeWitt counties.
 The first 39 Anglo settlers of present-day DeWitt County constructed their farms along the Guadalupe River that runs southwest of modern Cuero.
 In 1846, the first post office was established in a small settlement called Cuero (now Old Cuero), four miles north or the present site.
-That year the State of Texas formed DeWitt County from the Gonzales Municipality, which included parts of DeWitt's colony.
+That year the State of Texas formed DeWitt County from the Gonzales Municipality, which included parts of DeWitt's original colony.

 Modern-day Cuero, incorporated in 1875, first developed as the midway stopping point on the Gulf, Western Texas, and Pacific Railway between Indianola, then a major Texas port, and San Antonio.
 The rail line encouraged new commercial and residential construction in Cuero in the months before it was completed and led to continued economic expansion.
-As Cuero economically out-paced nearby Clinton, residents voted Cuero to replace it the DeWitt County seat in 1876.
-Two additional rail lines-the San Antonio and Aransas Pass Railway (1886) and the Galveston, Harrisburg, and San Antonio Railway (1906)-and overland trade routes that ran through the town solidified Cuero as the county's primary commercial trade center through the early 20th century.
+As Cuero economically out-paced nearby Clinton, residents voted Cuero to replace the DeWitt County seat in 1876.
+The establishment of two additional rail lines-the San Antonio and Aransas Pass Railway (1886) and the Galveston, Harrisburg, and San Antonio Railway (1906)-and overland trade routes, which ran through the town, solidified Cuero's position as the primary commercial trade center in DeWitt County in the first decades of the 20th century.

-At the turn of the 20th century, Texas was the leading state for turkey production.
-The industry was concentrated in DeWitt, Fayette, and Gonzalez counties.
-In addition to poultry-raising, truck farming, cottonseed oil and products, and livestock-raising supported Cuero's economy.
+Texas was the leading state for turkey production in the early 20th century with Cuero as a major hub for its transportation from poultry farms in DeWitt, Fayette, and Gonzales counties.
 Starting in 1906, Cuero shipped processed turkeys nationwide, and the local industry expanded when a turkey dressing house opened in the community.
-By 1922, it was the one of the largest poultry markets in the Southwest.
+By 1922, Cuero's was the one of the largest poultry markets in the Southwest.
 In 1912, the Cuero Chamber of Commerce organized the first Turkey Trot, an event in which farmers drove thousands of turkeys down the city's main streets at the start of the November market season.
-The spectacle brought nationwide attention to Cuero, and it became a community
+The spectacle brought nationwide attention to

-&lt;sup>3 The historic context for the statewide Texas Centennial is detailed in Monuments and Buildings of the Texas Centennial MPS.
+3 The historic context for the statewide Texas Centennial is detailed in Monuments and Buildings of the Texas Centennial MPS.